MicrosoftDocs/azure-devops-docs/docs/pipelines/process/server-phases.md

 Use the phase timeout to specify the timeout in minutes for jobs in this phase.
 A zero value for this option means that the timeout is effectively infinite and so, by default, jobs run until they complete or fail.
   You can also set the timeout for each task individually - see [task control options](tasks.md#controloptions).
-Jobs targeting hosted agents have [additional restrictions](../agents/hosted.md) on how long they may run.
+Jobs targeting Microsoft-hosted agents have [additional restrictions](../agents/hosted.md) on how long they may run.

 # [Web](#tab/web)